Pandawastaken1/coding-class-/README.md

 # coding-class-
-this is the the first project that I did on Git Hub  EPIC
+this is the the first project that I have made on Git Hub  EPIC